David Rowley

-David Rowley (born 6 February 1990), is a professional footballer who plays as an defensive midfielder for Malaysia Super League club Sri Pahang.
+David Rowley (born 6 February 1990) is a professional footballer who plays as a midfielder for Thai League 2 club Chanthaburi.
 Born in Australia, he plays for the Malaysia national team.

 Club career

 Wynnum District SC

 David Rowley began his career at Wynnum District Soccer Club in 2007/08.

 Taringa Rovers

 In 2008/09 he joined Taringa Rovers, making 17 league appearances.

 Eastern Suburbs

-Rowley joined Eastern Suburbs FC in 2009/10.
+Rowley joined Eastern Suburbs FC for the 2009–10 season.

 Pine Hills FC

 In 2009/10 he joined Pine Hills FC, making 17 league appearances.

 Brisbane City

 In 2010/11 he joined Brisbane City FC, making 40 league appearances and scoring 5 goals.

 Chumphon

-Rowley moved to Chumphon FC in February 2013 signing for the Thai division 2 team.
-After the first leg, they were sitting in 2nd place equal on 19 points with the 1st place Nara united.
+Rowley moved to Chumphon FC in February 2013 signing for the Thai Division 2 team.